 Occupational therapists are allied health professionals and use their specialized training to help develop, recover or maintain the everyday skills required for performing occupation.
 They also assist people with disabilities to enhance their everyday skills, which can lead to more independence.

-Occupational therapy education includes the study of basic sciences such as anatomy, physiology, and kinesiology.
+Occupational therapy education includes the study of basic sciences such as anatomy, Physical Therapy and kinesiology.
 The coursework also includes study of human development and foundations for occupational therapy practice.
 Advanced courses build on the knowledge learned in earlier courses and help prepare students to function as occupational therapists.